Empowering SME Success:

 The event was hosted by LUKAS MANDL MEP, DEVE, JURI Committees, Board Member of SME Connect, and co-chaired by MARIA GRAPINI MEP, Vice-Chair IMCO; Board Member of SME Connect.
 The panel featured distinguished experts including AMARYLLIS VERHOEVEN, Acting Director, Tourism, Textiles, Digital Transformation of Industry and Social Economy at European Commission, DG GROW; EVA RYTTER SUNESEN, Partner and co-founder of Implement Economics; ALIEN MULYK, Public Affairs Manager Europe & International at bevh – der E-Commerce Verband; KAROLINA OPIELEWICZ, Member of the Board at the Polish National Chamber of Commerce; ELISA VITELLA, Head of Office at CNA Brussels, CNA – Italian Confederation of Craft and SMEs; SIMONE SKOVSHOVED, Head of Policy at Danish Entrepreneurs; ANTJE GERSTEIN, Managing Director at the German Retail Federation (HDE); PETER DOHR, Senior Expert for Single Market at Austrian Chamber of Commerce.
 The event was moderated by DR. HORST HEITZ, Chair of the Steering Committee of SME Connect.

-ALIEN MULYK presented key findings from the German perspective.
-“In Germany, 53 % of purchases are being made at marketplaces.
-Harmonisation of legislation is therefore crucial.
-Especially in Germany, as there are differences even at the regional level.
-It is very complex nightmare for every SME,” she stated and added, that according to their data, 98% of SMEs will appreciate One Stop Shop solution from the EC.
+ALIEN MULYK shared key findings from the German perspective.
+“In Germany, 53% of purchases are made on marketplaces.
+Harmonisation of legislation is therefore crucial—especially in Germany, where differences exist even at the regional level.
+It is a very complex nightmare for every SME,” she said, adding that 98% of SMEs in their data would welcome an EU One-Stop Shop solution.

-ANTJE GERSTEIN, representing a union of around 80 retailers, highlighted the significant challenge of implementing the extensive legislation passed in the last term.
-She acknowledged that reducing regulation is equally difficult, as many rules are already in place and cannot simply be eliminated.
-Gerstein also raised concerns about the Corporate Sustainability Reporting Directive (CSRD) and its delegated act, which imposes 1,200 KPIs for companies—an overwhelming burden compared to the manageable 40 KPIs without the act.
-On the Late Payment Directive, she noted opposition from 18 HDE members, emphasizing that while it motivates public sector punctuality, many members rely on longer payment terms, mutually agreed upon, to support cash flow—especially for slow-moving, high-value goods like washing machines.
-She argued this flexibility is vital for SMEs.
-Finally, Gerstein addressed the issue of large third-country platforms selling products that fail to meet EU safety standards and violating regulations like the Digital Markets Act (DMA), undermining protections for EU consumers.
+ANTJE GERSTEIN, representing a union of around 80 retailers, emphasised the challenge of implementing the extensive legislation adopted in the last term.
+She noted that rolling back rules is difficult, as many are already embedded and cannot simply be removed.
+Gerstein raised concerns about the Corporate Sustainability Reporting Directive (CSRD) and its delegated act, which set out 1,200 KPIs—an overwhelming burden compared with the roughly 40 KPIs otherwise used.
+On the Late Payment Directive, she cited opposition from 18 HDE members, acknowledging that while it may improve public-sector punctuality, many members rely on longer, mutually agreed payment terms to manage cash flow—especially for slow-moving, high-value goods such as washing machines.
+She stressed that such flexibility is vital for SMEs.
+Finally, she pointed to the challenge of large third-country platforms selling products that do not meet EU safety standards and violating rules such as the Digital Markets Act (DMA), undermining consumer protection in the EU.

-In conclusion, while the Single Market has had a profoundly positive impact on the economies of all Member States, significant barriers remain, imposing considerable costs.
-Rather than introducing additional regulations, solutions like the One-Stop Shop, combined with harmonization and simplification of national rules, offer a more effective path forward.
+In conclusion, while the Single Market has delivered profound economic gains for all Member States, significant barriers remain, imposing substantial costs.
+Rather than adding new layers of regulation, One-Stop Shop solutions, together with harmonisation and simplification of national rules, offer a more effective path forward.
 These efforts should be guided by the “think small first” principle, which must become a cornerstone of legislative practice.
-External pressures should drive us to act with speed and efficiency.
-We are not defeated, but we are at risk of falling behind.
+External pressures demand speed and efficiency: we are not defeated, but we risk falling behind.